longhorn/website/content/docs/1.3.0/monitoring/prometheus-and-grafana-setup.md

     After creating the above service, you can access the web UI of Alertmanager via a Node's IP and the port 30903.

     > Use the above `NodePort` service for quick verification only because it doesn't communicate over the TLS connection.
-You may want to change the service type to `ClusterIP`, and set up an Ingress-controller to expose the web UI of Alertmanager over TLS connection.
+You may want to change the service type to `ClusterIP` and set up an Ingress-controller to expose the web UI of Alertmanager over a TLS connection.

 ### Install and configure Prometheus server

-1. Create PrometheusRule custom resource which defines alert conditions.
+1. Create PrometheusRule custom resource to define alert conditions.
 See more examples about Longhorn alert rules at [Longhorn Alert Rule Examples](../alert-rules-example).

     ```yaml
     apiVersion: monitoring.coreos.com/v1